shomikj/caisplusplus.github.io/_posts/2017-09-15-environment-setup.md

    first in order to avoid any conflicts during the Anaconda setup.
 2. Check that anaconda is installed by running in your terminal <code class='language-bash'>conda info</code>
 3. Create your conda environment.
 This will specify a certain version of Python to use, and will act as separated container (apart from your root installation) for all of your Python packages to exist.
-Run <code class='language-bash'>conda create -n tfenv python=3.5</code> in your terminal.
-This command specifies to use python 3.5 for our virtual environment, and names our environment 'tfenv'.
+Run <code class='language-bash'>conda create -n caispp python=3.5</code> in your terminal.
+This command specifies to use python 3.5 for our virtual environment, and names our environment 'caispp'.
 4. Activate your environment.
 This tells your terminal session to use the version of Python and the packages in the conda environment.
-This is done through <code class='language-bash'>activate tfenv</code> on Windows or
+This is done through <code class='language-bash'>activate caispp</code> on Windows or
-   <code class='language-bash'>source activate tfenv</code> on Unix systems.
+   <code class='language-bash'>source activate caispp</code> on Unix systems.
    You should see your prompt change with the name of the environment to the left of the input line.
 5. Make sure that **pip** is installed by running <code class='language-bash'>pip